sonal-02/JWT-Authentication/README.md

 ### This project create JWT Authentication

-#### In this project JWT authentication is used for manager login, singup and to CURD operations for employee.
+#### In this project JWT authentication is used for manager login, singup and to perform CURD operations for employee.

 **TokenAuthentication**
 This file contains basic django project file.